brikrey67/rails-views/readme.md

 end
  ```

-With this action, we want to create an instance using the params the user entered into the form, and we also set up a check to see whether or not the model was stored in our database.
+With this action, we want to create an instance using the params the user entered into the form.

 **Note** When the request completes, we now need to worry about where to direct the user after adding a new artist.